 2. Engage Shoppers with Better Context and Personalization

 As BRP points out, “Expansion of mobile capabilities represents a huge customer engagement opportunity for retailers.”
-Adding location-aware marketing automation or analytics to an existing app (or integrating them from the start) is one of the best ways to expand engagement opportunities.
+Adding location-aware mobile engagement or analytics to an existing app (or integrating them from the start) is one of the best ways to expand engagement opportunities.

 With a mobile app and location-based technologies, retailers can: